pranav-P92/AWS-SAA/README.md

 ## AWS REGION

-- AWS Regions are geographical areas around the world where Amazon Web Services (AWS) hosts its data centres.
+- AWS Regions are geographical areas around the world where AWS hosts its data centres.
 - Each **Region** is in a **different country or area**

     Examples: